Sparen/FGO-Drop-Log/README.md

 In order to accomplish the task in a way that is intuitive to me, I have decided to use downsampled versions of the game's proper graphics for item drops.

 This repository is not open to pull requests.
 As it is a personal log, it is meant to track exclusively my contributions.
-I also discourage forking the project and trying to use the system for yourself, as the HTML tables and font sizes + image sizes were haphazardly cobbled together so that they can barely fit on my screen, let alone yours.
-Additionally, I wedged myself into an admittedly horrible way of keeping track of drops due to the monthly consolidation of drop data and the necessity to avoid providing duplicate data.
+I used to discourage forking here in the README but since I created the repo the organization and structure of the system has improved by a few orders of magnitude.
+It's still a mess, but hey; it works!

 P.S.
 Don't look at the JavaScript.
 The nested loops are hideous.